 Typically, more than 1.5 inches of settlement across 10 feet is a cause for concern.
 The uneven distribution of the load can result in several structural issues such as:

 - Sloping or sagging floors

 - Cracks in ceilings, walls, and chimneys

-- Doors and windows that don’t latch securely
+- Windows that don’t latch securely

 - Buildings that appear to be tilting at an angle when viewed from a distance